martinovzky/YoLo/README.md

 - Position items so they are clearly visible and not obscured
 - Adjust camera angle as needed for optimal detection

-## What I Learned

-This project gave me hands-on experience with:
-- Data preparation and augmentation techniques
-- Hyperparameter tuning
-- The importance of quality training data
-- Practical applications of computer vision models

 It was a cool task that helped me understand how object detection models work in real-world scenarios, even with a simple dataset of everyday office items from my desk.